thoth-tech/documentation/docs/Internal Systems/Gatsby_Starter_Guide.md

 [![Learn React In 30 Minutes](http://img.youtube.com/vi/hQAHSlTtcmY/0.jpg)](http://www.youtube.com/watch?v=hQAHSlTtcmY)

-Just understanding the basics of react should be enough to start using GatsbyJS.
+We need to understand the basic concepts of React prior to using GatsbyJS.
 The main focus should be how the functional components work.
 We will be creating our website in components as well and then putting it all together.

 For GatsbyJS, the following video is helpful to get fundamentals down.